Click the topic that interests you.

 As a wine producer in Pennsylvania, we are permitted to ship our wines directly to Pennsylvania consumers.
+(Please see the Shipping page.)
 However, at this time we do not ship our wines to consumers in other states.
-Please read Shipping Outside PA.

 One important restriction that you may not know is this: you, the consumer, are not permitted to ship wine at all, whether it be within Pennsylvania or outside.
 Shippers generally ask what is in the package, and if you tell them it is wine, they will not accept the package.
 Furthermore, most states have restrictions on what an individual may legally bring into their state.
 For example, Pennsylvania is a total control state, and individuals may not legally bring in alcoholic beverages from another state.
 If an exception is made, you must still pay taxes and markup.